-Warm restart: The controller executes OB100 before starting the free cycle (OB1).

-A warm restart deletes the peripheral I/O (PII and PIQ), deletes the non-retentive memory bits (M), timers (T) and counters (C), and changes the peripheral outputs to a pre-defined safe state (default is 0).
-A warm restart saves the retentive memory bits, timers, counters and data blocks (DBs).

-Cold restart: The controller executes OB102 before starting the free cycle (OB1).

-Like a warm restart, a cold restart deletes the peripheral I/O (PII and PIQ), deletes the non-retentive memory bits (M), timers (T) and counters (C), and changes the peripheral outputs to a pre-defined safe state (default is 0).
-A cold restart does not save the retentive memory bits, timers, counters and data blocks (DBs), but sets these areas to their default (initial) values.
+- Warm restart: The controller executes OB100 before starting the free cycle (OB1).
+A warm restart resets the peripheral inputs (PI) and changes the peripheral outputs (PQ) to a predefined safe state (default is 0).
+The warm restart also saves the current value for the retentive memory areas for the memory bits (M), timers (T), counters (C), and data blocks (DBs). - Cold restart: The controller executes OB102 before starting the free cycle (OB1).
+Like a warm restart, a cold restart resets the peripheral inputs (PI) and changes the peripheral outputs (PQ) to a pre-defined safe state (default is 0).
+However, a cold restart does not save the retentive memory (M, T, C, or DB), but sets these areas to their default (initial) values.

 You use STEP 7 to configure the default restart method for the controller.
 The default restart method is stored in the configuration (system data) for the controller that you download with your control program.
+WinLC RTX uses this restart method when WinLC RTX is configured for Autostart and returns to RUN mode following a power cycle.

-Whenever you click (using the left mouse button) the RUN or RUN-P mode button on the panel to change from STOP mode to RUN mode, WinLC RTX uses the default restart method and executes the startup OB that you configured.
+Whenever you click (using the left mouse button) the RUN or RUN-P mode button on the panel to change from STOP mode to RUN mode, WinLC RTX performs a warm restart, executing OB100.

-To override the default restart method and select a different restart method, use one of the following options for changing WinLC RTX from STOP mode to RUN mode:
+To select a specific restart method, choose one of the following options for changing WinLC RTX from STOP mode to RUN mode:

-- Using the CPU menu (selecting either the CPU > RUN or CPU > RUN-P menu command) to change the controller from STOP to RUN mode - Right-clicking (using the right mouse button) to select the RUN or RUN-P mode button
+- Select either the CPU > RUN or CPU > RUN-P menu command to change the controller from STOP to RUN mode. - Right-click (using the right mouse button) the RUN or RUN-P mode button.